• Home

 For example, you look at the profit and loss statement and see the reality that you are not profitable right now.
 You do not offer excuses.
 Instead, you use your energy to help the situation change.

 Truth is the most powerful of the six critical leader values.
-And truth is a synonym for reality.
+Truth is a synonym for reality.
 Unfortunately, far too many people show no interest in reality.
 Fantasy or subjectivity is more important to most people.
 A big problem I encounter is people who think they see reality but do not.

 • They perceive reality to be BETTER than it is or,